lgsvl/svlsimulator.com/src/pages/terms.md

 ### 1. Governing Terms and Acceptance

-These Terms of Use (“Terms”) govern your use of the SVL Simulator website located at [www.svlsimulator.com](https://www.svlsimulator.com) (“Website”) and all services, software, and related products provided to you on, from, or through the Website (collectively “Simulator Services”) by Zenith Electronics, LLC, a subsidiary of LG Electronics USA, Inc “LG”).
+These Terms of Use (“Terms”) govern your use of the SVL Simulator website located at [www.svlsimulator.com](https://www.svlsimulator.com) (“Website”) and all services, software, and related products provided to you on, from, or through the Website (collectively “Simulator Services”) by Zenith Electronics LLC, a subsidiary of LG Electronics USA, Inc. “LG”).

 For purposes of these Terms, “We” or “Us” refers to LG and “You” and “Your” refer to you, the individual accessing, browsing, or registering to use the Simulator Services, or your employer or other entity for whose benefit you act, as applicable.

 PLEASE NOTE: THESE TERMS CONTAIN AN ARBITRATION REQUIREMENT.
 EXCEPT WHERE PROHIBITED BY LAW, SUCH PROVISIONS REQUIRE YOU TO ARBITRATE ANY CLAIMS YOU MAY HAVE AGAINST LG AND MEANS THAT YOU WILL NOT HAVE, AND YOU WAIVE, THE RIGHT FOR A JUDGE OR JURY TO DECIDE YOUR CLAIMS.
 PLEASE SEE SECTION 13.2 BELOW FOR MORE INFORMATION.
 IF YOU DO NOT AGREE TO THIS ARBITRATION REQUIREMENT, PLEASE DO NOT ACCESS OR USE THE SIMULATOR SERVICES.

 BY USING ANY PORTION OF THE SIMULATOR SERVICES, YOU ARE AGREEING AND WARRANTING THAT YOU HAVE

 READ, UNDERSTOOD, AND AGREE TO BE BOUND BY THESE TERMS.

 ### 2. Your Account